Short on time? Here’s the fastest VPN in 2023:

 I ran several speed tests with NordLynx and I was impressed by the results.
 On both nearby and distant servers, all sites loaded instantly, I didn’t have to wait for HD videos to load, and there was no buffering.
 Also, it took around 3 seconds for 4K videos to load on nearby servers and 4–5 seconds on distant servers.
 I did experience some buffering, but it was minimal.
 Still, ExpressVPN and Private Internet Access are much faster.

 It also comes with advanced security features, like RAM-only servers, perfect forward secrecy, and full leak protection.
-And its no-logs policy has passed several independent audits.
+NordVPN supports streaming, too — it can access 10+ popular streaming services, making it possible to watch different content without any slowdowns.

 Plus, the VPN has Threat Protection, which blocks ads, trackers, and malicious sites, and even protects you from malware-infected files.
 What I really like about Threat Protection is that it stays active even when the VPN is off.
 And there’s also a dark web monitoring tool that sends you alerts if the login details linked to your NordVPN account have been compromised.